The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Introduction

 \subsection{Structure of the document}

 The remainder of this paper is structured as follows.
 Section~\ref{section:related_work} provides an overview of the state-of-the-art solutions regarding decentralized realizations of FL and the integration of blockchain and FL.
 Section~\ref{section:background} describes background concepts on blockchain and FL as independent solutions and then delves into the blockchained FL paradigm.
-The system model is presented in Section~\ref{section:system_model}, which is followed by the experimental results in Section~\ref{section:experimental_results}.
-Section~\ref{section:conclusions} concludes the paper with final remarks and ways forward.
+The system model is presented in Section~\ref{section:system_model}, which is followed by the performance evaluation using simulations in Section~\ref{section:experimental_results}.
+Section~\ref{section:future_directions} provides insights on future research directions and Section~\ref{section:conclusions} concludes the paper with final remarks.